This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 *Daily Value: Percentages are based on a diet of 2,000 calories a day.

-In addition to the nutrients listed above, pumpkin seed’s nutrition profile also contains a small amount of folate, vitamin B6, thiamine, vitamin A and selenium.
+In addition to the nutrients listed above, pumpkin seed’s nutrition profile also contains a small amount of folate, vitamin K, riboflavin, vitamin E, calcium, vitamin B6, thiamine, vitamin C and vitamin A.

 In terms of their fat content, they are full of a variety of essential fatty acids, including capric, myristic, stearic, oleic, linoleic and linolenic.